NickDeVeau/Planpal/README.md

 # **Planpal**

-PlanPal is a web-based task management application designed to help users manage tasks and schedules effectively across desktop and mobile platforms.
+PlanPal is a web-based task management application designed to help users manage tasks and schedules across desktop and mobile platforms.

 ## **Getting Started**